 Often, it seems too intimidating to even try and compete with giant retailers.
-Between the logistics costs, obstacles, and general smaller volume, it may seem insurmountable for small to medium size ecommerce companies to be on the same playing field as the behemoths that have set the standard around 2-day delivery, next day deliver, and same day shipping and delivery.
+Between the logistics costs, obstacles, and general smaller volume, it may seem insurmountable for small to medium size ecommerce companies to meet the same 2-day, next-day, or even same-day standard delivery standard that behemoths can achieve.

 Luckily for small to mid-sized up-and-coming brands, affordable 2-day shipping is attainable.
 Read this guide to find out how!

 What is 2-day shipping?

-Two-day shipping is the process of sending packages from the shipping carrier to the receiver within 2 days.
+2-day shipping is the process of sending packages from the shipping carrier to the recipient’s doorstep within 2 days.
 In ecommerce, offering 2-day shipping is a common practice for sellers to ensure online orders are delivered to end consumers with a quick turnaround.

 How does 2-day shipping work?

 2-day shipping starts as soon as a carrier has the order in its possession.
 During those two days in transit, packages may be handed off several times.
 There are two primary methods that enable delivery in 2 days: air shipping and ground shipping.

 Air cargo is used to send packages to faraway destinations quickly.
 With air shipping, packages are shipped via airplanes.
-While it is much more expensive than other modes of transportation, air shipping may be the only shipping method that can guarantee a 2-day turnaround, when coming from overseas or the other side of the country.
+While it is much more expensive than other modes of transportation, air shipping may be the only shipping method that can guarantee a 2-day turnaround, even for packages being shipped from overseas or the other side of the country.

 Ground shipping uses trucks to transport packages and costs less than air shipping.
 Orders that use ground shipping for a 2-day turnaround are typically traveling a shorter distance.
 The exact number of days in transit is determined by the point of origin as well as the shipping destination.

 Merchants that offer 2-day shipping via a ground network typically ship orders from fulfillment centers or warehouses in different regions to cover more ground.

-With more than half of shoppers in the US having abandoned an order because delivery was too expensive, ground shipping can help keep 2-day shipping costs low.
+With nearly half of shoppers in the US having abandoned an order because delivery was too expensive, ground shipping can help keep 2-day shipping costs low.

 Benefits of 2-day shipping